richsuca/always-belligerent/git-staging.md

 ## Use staging area
-GIT's _staging_ area gives you a simple, convenient way to save changes.
-The only downside is you can only undo to the last staged version.
+GIT's _staging_ area gives you a simple, convenient way to save changes but you can only undo to the last staged version

 [Complete setup first](git-notes.md)